-BIO 330 Evolution
+BIO 330 Evolution credit 3 hrs.

 This course is a study of the theory of evolution and of the processes involved.
 The development of the concept of evolution and its influence on other aspects of science are emphasized.
+Theories concerning the origin of life and the organisms found in geological periods are included.
+Basic concepts of population genetics will be introduced.
+Prerequisite: BIO 138.